hld19/spotify-widget/README.md

 npm run tauri dev
 ```

-The app will start, and you will be prompted to log in with Spotify.
+The widget will start, and you'll be prompted to log in with Spotify.

 ---